|

 does involve 2 nights of camping - however these are permanent

-tents which have attached toilets & bathrooms, so not
+tents which have attached toilets & bathrooms.

 Q Do you include